 Priority “3” - Executive Sponsor Commitment to Deploy Sprint 3 Go-Live

-Priority “4” - Executive Sponsor Agreement to defer from the Release Cycle Go-Lives
+Priority “4” – Epics that contain technical User stories in a Release Backlog – User Stories that need to complete during the Release Cycle, but do not represent business requests (i.e. Code Build or Code Stream Merge User Stories)

 Executive Sponsor initially establishes an Epic as being a “Priority 1” or “Priority 3” commitment.